wbcbz7/sndlib-watcom/README.md

 current features:

 * broad sound device support (from tiny PC Honker, Covox and Sound Blaster cards to HD Audio codecs, see below for the full list)
 * easy API (comparable to other audio libraries, like ProtAudio)
 * IRQ0 free! (except for Covox and PC Speaker, of course)
 * high compatibility with any DOS environments, from pure DOS to Windows 9x.
 * comes with a couple of examples (background .wav and MP2 players)
+* still not quite stable :)

 --wbcbz7 o9.o6.2o22

+# Building

+You need Open Watcom Compiler version 1.9 or newer (might work with earlier, untested) and Netwide Assembler (any recent version should work)

+* Install Open Watcom, make sure 32-bit DOS target platform is installed.
+Cross compilation is supported as well, in fact, I'm building sndlib with Win32 tools (Win64 from OW2.x should work fine).
+* Install NASM.
+* Make sure PATH variable contains paths to both Watcom tools and NASM.

+Then, simply run `wmake` in sndlib folder.
+For building sample applications, switch to corresponding directory, then run `wmake` here.

+# Linking with target executable

+At this moment, there are no separate include file for target applications, so you have to add sndlib folder to compiler include path (use wpp386's `-I=<include_path>` option).

+At the linking stage, add `library sndlib.lib` to your `wlink` script.
+You can also generate the script during `wmake` - see examples for more info :)